Statewide Styrofoam Ban takes effect on July 1st, 2026

 In 2021, the Virginia General Assembly passed a law banning expanded polystyrene (EPS) food containers.
 These single-use foam containers, also known as “Styrofoam,” are being phased out because they are harmful to our health, our communities, and our environment.

-The EPS ban applies to any food vendor, which is defined as any establishment that provides prepared food for public consumption on or off its premises and includes a store, shop, sales outlet, restaurant, grocery store, supermarket, delicatessen, or catering truck or vehicle; any other person who provides prepared food; and any individual, organization, group, or state or local government entity that regularly provides food as a part of its services.
+The foam ban applies to any food vendor, which is defined as any establishment that provides prepared food for public consumption on or off its premises and includes restaurants, delis, cafeterias, food trucks, caterers, takeaway/to-go establishments, grocery store salad bars and hot food sections, schools, and any individual, organization, group, or state or local government entity that regularly provides food as a part of its services.

 Implementation Timeline